12. Data frames#

 ## $ b: chr "U" "V"

-Before R 4.0, some functions,
+Before R 4.0, certain functions,

 including data.frame and read.csv